pharmer/pharmer/docs/cloud/linode/README.md

       dns: ''
       ip: ''
       port: 0
 ```

 You can modify this configuration by:
 ```console
 $ pharmer edit cluster l1
 ```

+#### Applying

-* **Applying:** If everything looks ok, we can now apply the resources.
-This actually creates resources on `Linode`.
+If everything looks ok, we can now apply the resources.
+This actually creates resources on `linode`.
 Up to now we've only been working locally.

 To apply run:

  ```console
 $ pharmer apply l1
 ```

- Now, `pharmer` will apply that configuration, thus create a Kubernetes cluster.
-After completing task the configuration file of
- the cluster will look like:
+Now, `pharmer` will apply that configuration, this create a Kubernetes cluster.
+After completing task the configuration file of the cluster will be look like

 ```yaml
 pharmer get cluster l1 -o yaml
 ---